Workshops and Courses

 Health Promotion Planning: An Intervention Mapping Approach

-This course is offered once in May 2020.
+This course is offered in January and May 2021.
 Details concerning dates and times below.

 About the course: